Last Updated on April 2, 2022 by Zwivel Team

 As a first-time Botox user, it’s important to be mindful that your first experience is not likely to result in optimal, long-lasting results.

-Don’t be disheartened: it can take multiple Botox treatments before your muscles become conditioned and respond to the botulinum toxin.
-Results last longer after several sessions, because the skin has more time to regenerate the collagen it needs to fill in those lines and wrinkles.
+It can take multiple Botox treatments before your muscles become conditioned and respond to the botulinum toxin.
+Results last longer after several sessions, as the skin has more time to regenerate the collagen it needs to fill in those lines and wrinkles.

-When injected for cosmetic purposes, Botox lasts between four to six months on average, but you can expect the effects of your first treatment to wear off faster — two or three months later, you will most probably need to schedule another appointment.
+When injected for cosmetic purposes, Botox lasts four to six months on average, but you can expect the effects of your first treatment to wear off faster.
+You will likely need to schedule your second appointment two or three months following your first session.

-As Botox varies in its onset in different individuals, so will it also vary in its longevity.
+As the onset of Botox varies in different patients, so will the procedure’s longevity.
 There are several factors that can affect how long Botox lasts.

 - Dilution of the dosage

 Unfortunately, some less scrupulous injectors may over-dilute their dosage of Botox, meaning the patient does not receive the full benefits of the treatment.
-This is why it’s so important to have Botox administered by a reputable injector.
-Botox parties or beauty spas cannot guarantee the quality of the product.
+This is why it’s so important to have Botox administered by a reputable injector, as opposed to beauty spas or Botox parties that cannot guarantee the quality of their product.

 - Freshness of the product